lumeland/lume.land/plugins/postcss.md

 ## The `postcss` filter

-This plugin also register the `postcss` filter so you can transform css code in the template engines.
+This plugin also registers the `postcss` filter so you can transform CSS code in the template engines.
 For example:

 ```html